Home / FAQ

 What is capacity building?

-Capacity building is the process of developing and enhancing the skills and resources that our beneficiaries need to provide timely and appropriate trauma and fracture care.
+Capacity building is the process of developing and enhancing the skills and resources that the communities we serve need to provide timely and appropriate trauma and fracture care.

 What are ORPs?